Best daily deals

 How to pick the right phone for a senior

-Some devices even offer specialized features like emergency shortcuts, simplified user interfaces, etc. You might want to look at some of these options and see if they might benefit you.
+Some devices even offer specialized features like emergency shortcuts, simplified user interfaces, accessibility features for seniors and disabled users, etc. You might want to look at some of these options and see if they might be of benefit.

 The best phones for seniors